Filozoff/BlogArticles/Article002/article002.md

 As you may notice, a tree structure has the following key advantages:

-- it allows a better identifier organization;
+- it allows better identifier organization;
-- each nesting level provides more detail about the view placement;
+- each nesting level provides more detail about the view placement, so it is easier to find it in view hierarchy;

-The example above is constructed by using the following format: `Purpose.App.ViewGroup.Component.Element`, but feel free to define your own (e.g. `ScreenName.ViewGroup.Component.Element`).
+The example of Apple's Health app is constructed by using the following format: `Purpose.App.ViewGroup.Component.Element`, but feel free to define your own (e.g. it is absolutely fine to use `ScreenName.ViewGroup.Component.Element` instead).

-It can be done by passing the identifier through a constructor like this:
+Composing indetifiers can be done by simply passing the identifier through a constructor like this:

 ```swift
 struct UserDetails: View {